Friskes/capture-db-queries/README.md

 </div>

-> Provides a decorator for measuring the time and number of database queries
+> Class that supports the function of decorator, iterator and context manager for measuring the time and number of database queries

 ## Install
 1. Install package